-No usage of cell phones/electronic devices will be permitted during school hours unless permission is granted from a teacher for a particular class.
+No usage of cell phones/electronic devices will be permitted during school hours unless permission is granted from a teacher for educational purposes for a particular class.
 If a cell phone is needed for a class, the cell phone should be turned off and returned to the locker immediately after that class.
 Cell phones should be turned off and stored in lockers from the time a student arrives until he/she leaves for the day.
-Violation of the cell phone policy will result in the following:
+Violation of the cell phone policy will result in the following for the year, not quarterly.

-1st offense: phone will be confiscated for the day and the student will be fined \$5 (the fine must be paid in order to receive the phone)

-2^{nd} offense: phone will be confiscated for the day and the student will be fined \$10 (the fine must be paid in order to receive the phone)

-3rd offense: phone will be confiscated for the day and the student will be fined \$15 (a parent must communicate with the principal before the phone will be returned)
+- 1st offense: phone will be confiscated for the day and the student will be fined \$5 (the fine will be charged to FACTS) - 2nd offense: phone will be confiscated for the day and the student will be fined \$10 (the fine will be charged to FACTS) - 3rd offense: phone will be confiscated for the day and the student will be fined \$15 (a parent must communicate with the principal before the phone will be returned)

 These offenses and penalties are completely preventable and avoidable.
-Simply make sure that cell phones are not turned on, used or out during school hours (7:45 a.m. - 3:10 p.m.)
+Simply make sure that cell phones are not turned on, used or out during school hours (8:10 a.m. - 3:15 p.m.)